sporritt/mottle/README.md

 - __touchend__ -> __mouseup__
 - __touchmove__ -> __mousemove__

-In addition, touch-adapter supports click, dblclick and contextmenu, by starting a timer on touchstart and then checking if the touchend event happens within a certain threshold afterwards.
+In addition,TouchAdapter supports click, dblclick and contextmenu, by starting a timer on touchstart and then checking if the touchend event happens within a certain threshold afterwards.
 For the `contextmenu` event, touch-adapter looks for a touchstart+touchend using two fingers (this is one way you can do a right-click on the Mac's trackpad).

+##Smart click handling (0.2 only)

+By default, all browsers consider a `mouseup` event on some element on which there was recently a `mousedown` to be sufficient cause to fire a `click` event.
+If the mouse has moved between `mousedown` and `mouseup`, though, for many applications it is absolutely not the case that the two events should be considered a `click`.
+So you can pass a parameter to the TouchAdapter constructor to tell it that `click` should only be fired if the mouse has not moved between `mousedown` and `mouseup`.

 ##Usage

+### 0.2

+#### Constructor

+	var TouchAdapter = new TouchAdapter(PARAMS);

+Allowed constructor parameters are:

+- **smartClicks** If true, will not report click events if the mouse has moved between mousedown and mouseup.
+- **clickThreshold** Amount of time, in milliseconds, inside of which a mousedown should be followed by a mouseup in order to be considered as a click in a touch device.
+- **clickThreshold** Amount of time, in milliseconds, inside of which two consecutive clicks must occur in order to be considered a double click in a touch device.

+#### Event Binding

+To directly bind an event handler on some element, use `bind`:

+	touchAdapter.bind(someElement, "click", aFunction);
+	touchAdapter.bind(someElement, "dblclick", anotherFunction);

+To subsequently unbind, use `unbind`.
+Note you have to supply the original function:

+	touchAdapter.unbind(someOtherElement, "dblclick", anotherFunction);

+#### Event Delegation

+To have some element act as an event handling delegate for some set of its child elements, use `on`:

+	touchAdapter.on(someElement, "div.foo, div.bar", "click", aFunction);

+To remove the event delegation, use `off`:

+	touchAdapter.off(someElement, "click", aFunction);

+Note that the `off` function does not take a list of selectors as argument.
+It removes all event delegation for the set of child selectors with which the given function was registered.

+---

+### 0.1

 ###Standalone

-To use the standalone touch-adapter, you first create one:
+First create one:

 	var touchAdapter = new TouchAdapter();

-..and you then make calls to `bind` and `unbind`:
+..and you make calls to `bind` and `unbind`:

 	touchAdapter.bind(someElement, "click", aFunction);
 	touchAdapter.unbind(someOtherElement, "dblclick", anotherFunction);